Learning Optimal Prescriptive Trees from Observational Data: Experiments

 \section{Experiments}

 We now evaluate the empirical performance of our proposed formulations in Section~\ref{section:proposed_formulations} in two problem settings: a synthetic setting from the literature and a real setting based on a warfarin dosing dataset.
-In both cases, we take the viewpoint that data comes from an observational study\comment{where the treatment assignment policy is not known by the researcher, but that the study}, which can be viewed as a conditionally randomized experiment.
+In both cases, we take the viewpoint that data comes from an observational study, which can be viewed as a conditionally randomized experiment.
 We benchmark against the approaches of~\cite{Kallus2017RecursiveData} and \cite{Bertsimas2019OptimalTrees} for learning prescriptive trees, see Section~\ref{section:prev_mio}.
-As before, we refer to these as K-PT and B-PT, respectively.
-Since \cite{Bertsimas2019OptimalTrees} do not propose an MIO formulation, we adapt the method from \cite{Kallus2017RecursiveData} to implement B-PT.
+As before, we refer to these as K-PT and B-PT, respectively. \revisio{We also compare our method to four other, non-MIO based, approaches that can similarly learn or be adapted to learn prescriptive policies: causal forests and causal trees \citep{Athey2016RecursiveEffects}, policy tree \citep{zhou2023offline}, and regress \& compare (see Section~\ref{section:dm}).
+We describe these methods further in Section~\ref{sec:other_methods}.} Since \cite{Bertsimas2019OptimalTrees} do not propose an MIO formulation, we adapt the method from \cite{Kallus2017RecursiveData} to implement B-PT.
 For completeness, we provide the MIO formulations that we have implemented for these two approaches in Appendices~\ref{section:kallus_formulation} and~\ref{section:bertsimas_formulation}, respectively.
-We investigate the performance of all approaches as the probability of correct treatment assignment is varied in the historical data.
+We evaluate the performance of all approaches as the probability of correct treatment assignment is varied in the historical data.